Emilie2393/Projet_12_Epicevents/README.md

 EPICEVENTS is an ORM platform to manage events.

-You need to create a MySql database named 'epicevents' first.
+You need to create a MySql database named 'epicevents' first and a Sentry account online.

 Then to run Epicevents app please create a .env file in the project folder and fill it like this :

 SECRET_KEY = put here the secret key of your choice for the token of authentication of the current user ADMIN = put the secret key for your mySql database according to this model : 'mysql+pymysql://admin:{ADMIN}@localhost/epicevents'
+SENTRY = put the DSN link to set up your Sentry account with Epicevents app.
+You will find it in the SDK Setup of your Sentry account.

 Copy requirements.txt with command ``pip install -r requirements.txt``